poelstra/ems-esp-exporter/README.md

 EMS (Energy Management System) based equipment from manufacturers like Bosch, Buderus, Nefit, Junkers, Worcester and Sieger.

+Whenever metrics are requested (on its `/metrics` endpoint), it polls EMS-ESP to fetch the latest values.
+It converts these into Prometheus metrics.
+It supports automatic conversion of numerical, boolean and even enumerations into the proper format, and uses the correct type (Gauge or Counter) as needed.

+Note: this converter doesn't use MQTT, and should work with all EMS-ESP value settings ("on"/"true"/"1"/etc).

 ## Usage

 The easiest is to grab the Docker image: